chef/chef-web-docs/chef_master/source/attributes.rst

 -----------------------------------------------------
 .. tag environment

-An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef server.
+An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra Server.
 Every organization begins with a single environment called the ``_default`` environment, which cannot be modified (or deleted).
 Additional environments can be created to reflect each organization's patterns and workflow.
 For example, creating ``production``, ``staging``, ``testing``, and ``development`` environments.
 Generally, an environment is also associated with one (or more) cookbook versions.

 .. end_tag

 .. tag environment_attribute

 An attribute can be defined in an environment and then used to override the default settings on a node.
-When an environment is applied during a chef-client run, these attributes are compared to the attributes that are already present on the node.
-When the environment attributes take precedence over the default attributes, the chef-client will apply those new settings and values during the chef-client run on the node.
+When an environment is applied during a Chef Infra Client run, these attributes are compared to the attributes that are already present on the node.
+When the environment attributes take precedence over the default attributes, the Chef Infra Client will apply those new settings and values during the Chef Infra Client run on the node.

 An environment attribute can only be set to be a default attribute or an override attribute.
 An environment attribute cannot be set to be a ``normal`` attribute.
 Use the ``default_attribute`` and ``override_attribute`` methods in the Ruby DSL file or the ``default_attributes`` and ``override_attributes`` hashes in a JSON data file.